thirdweb-example/nft-gated-website/README.md

 You can use any token you like regardless if it's deployed using thirdweb or not.
 However, if the contract wasn't deployed on thirdweb initially, make sure you import the contract on the thirdweb dashboard.

-If you want the token claim functionality, you need to use any of the drop contracts available on our [explore page](https://thirdweb.com/explore).

 ## Tools:

 - [React SDK](https://portal.thirdweb.com/react): To access the connected wallet, switch the user's network, and claim an NFT from our Edition Drop collection.